syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 }
 ```

-This is a call to the function `SetupWithManager(mgr)` which is defined in the file `controllers/website_controller.go:58`.
+This is a call to the function `SetupWithManager(mgr)` which is defined in the file `controllers/website_controller.go`.

-When you find this function you will see that a new instance of the controller is returned already configured with what resource to listen for.
+Navigate to `controllers/website_controller.go:58` to view this function already configured to know about the CRD `kubeconv1beta1.Website`.
 This is an example of why defining the custom resource in Golang is so helpful.
 The `kubeconv1beta1.Website` is the Golang resource type which you explored in the last challenge.

-Finally, you can look a bit further up in that same `website_controller.go` file to see how the `Reconcile` function has been generated.
+Finally, look a bit further up in that same `website_controller.go` file to see how the `func (r *WebsiteReconciler) Reconcile` function has been generated.
 This is left nearly empty as this is where the core of your business logic will be added.

 While this is an error free implementation, you wouldn't really be able to tell if it worked since there is are no side effects `Reconcile` function, not even any logs!

 🪵 Logging from the controller
 ==============

-In order to make it more obvious when the `Reconcile` function is called, you can add a simple log line.
+In order to make it more obvious when the `Reconcile` function is called, add a simple log line.

-To do this, replace the contents of the current function with the below text:
+To do this, replace the contents of the current function (lines 50 to 54) with the below text:

 ```
   // _ indicates an unused variable in Golang.